|Route Type:||Ice Climbing|

 It is 4.5 miles from Highway 550 to the South Mineral Campground.

 Approach: It is easy approach since you can see the obvious line of ice from the road and from the campground.
 Be careful when crossing Mineral Creek (it can be tricky if creek not completely frozen).
 Head for the the obvious line of ice on the south side and uphill.
 You may find a trail in the snow.
 Approach time: depends on the amount of snow and whether you have to break the trail: 20-40 min

 This is a popular climb, so start early.
 The couloir is narrow and there is no space for two parties.
 If you have climbers ahead of you, wait until they are completely down from their climb, or choose another climb.
 There is a lot of ice falling on this route!

 The first pitch is WI3 (Jack Roberts describes it as WI3/4 climb - it is definitively much easier than most of the climbs in the area).
 You will start on a steeper short ice, then low angled ice followed by another short section of steeper ice.
 Anchors above the 2nd steeper ice flow.
 60 meters long.
 Some break the first pitch into 2: making the first pitch just the first steeper flow, only 14 meters long.
-There is an old anchor right above this first flow made of a fixed nut and piton.
+There is supposedly an old anchor right above this first flow made of a fixed nut and piton.
+I never seen it and have done this climb 3x now, but never really looked for it much.
 (We climbed it as a single 60 meter pitch).
 There is a safe spot for the belayer to the left of the climb - well protected from falling ice, and a good place to leave your backpacks.